Lower Blepharoplasty in Bangkok

 When drooping and sagging are notable, small incisions may extend just a little bit outward from the corner of the eye towards the temples, where they are then hidden by the crow’s feet and not noticeable.
 The surgeon will then separate the skin from muscle and fatty tissue, removing excess fat and trimming loose skin and muscle.

 Unlike transconjunctival blepharoplasty, the transcutaneous approach requires sutures to cover the incision.
-Transcutaneous eyelid surgery is most suitable for patients who have notable bulges and wrinkles under the eyes.

 Transconjunctival blepharoplasty